Culvert Design Guidelines for Ecological Function

 2. DESIGNING A CROSSING

 When designing an ecologically functioning crossing, there are many more things to take into consideration than hydraulic capacity and passage of a target species.
 This document is not meant to be all encompassing, but rather a collection of references, topics to consider, examples, and the AFPP’s specific preferences where applicable.
-If you are new to nature like culvert design, please refer to the USFS Stream Simulation Guidelines (USFS 2008) and the NRCS Stream Restoration Design Handbook (Rosgen 2007) to get started.
+New to this revision are recommendations to consider the impacts of extreme high and low flow events driven by climate change climate change

-Alaska has 40% of the fresh water resources of the United States (ADNR 2021), but less than 2% of the stream gauges to provide information about the resulting stream flows (USGS 2021).
+Alaska has 40% of the freshwater resources of the United States (ADNR 2021), but less than 2% of the stream gauges to provide information about the resulting stream flows (USGS 2021).
 One of the goals of an ecologically functioning stream crossing is to provide passage for a wide range of species and life stages at a wide range of flows.
 With the low density of gauge data in Alaska, it is rare to find a stream gauge that will provide the designer with the data needed to understand the lower end of the flow regime.
 Data regarding species presence and their swimming abilities is often incomplete.
 Given these uncertainties, the surest way of providing for ecological function is to mimic the natural stream characteristics.
 Thus, a detailed geomorphic stream survey is necessary to gather information about the natural channel.
 In addition to completing a geomorphic stream survey, the designer should talk to local residents and road crews about historical flows, flashiness, the debris load, aufeis issues, sediment load, and beaver activity.

 For predicting flood flows the designer should use multiple methods; regression equation predictions should be compared with the bankfull discharge obtained from the geomorphic survey and any local gauge data.
-LIDAR can be used to better understand flow paths and look for nearby crossing structures but it should not replace a site visit and stream survey.
+LIDAR can be used to better understand flow paths and look for nearby crossing structures, but it should not replace a site visit and stream survey.
 Section 2.1 provides guidance on using the geomorphic survey, hydrology, and GIS data to design a crossing.
 For a sample step-by-step process while designing an alluvial channel crossing, refer to Section 2.2.
-Reference Section 2.1.5 for recommendations for wetlands, sloughs and relic channels where a reference reach may not be available or not reflect the current flow regime.
+Reference Section 2.1.5 for recommendations for wetlands, sloughs, and relic channels where a reference reach may not be available or not reflect the current flow regime.

 2.1 Design Considerations